tomasdelclaux/Docker-Travis-AWS-Ex/README.md

 # References

-Check out this really cool course on docker and kubernetes from udemy: https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/
+Check out this really cool course on docker and kubernetes from udemy given by stephengrider: https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/